bcpearce/homeassistant-gtfs-realtime/README.md

 > [!NOTE]
 > Available in ≥ 0.4.0 only

+> [!CAUTION]
+> This does *not* use GTFS Realtime [Vehicle Positions](https://gtfs.org/documentation/realtime/feed-entities/vehicle-positions/) updates.
+Support may be added in a later release.

 Realtime data is being tested for NYC Subway arrivals and may work with other systems.
 This can be viewed by adding the entities to a [Map Card](https://www.home-assistant.io/dashboards/map/).

 ![sample map](resources/realtime-locations.jpg)